SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the story table Step to make sure the test reaches a particular screen given a set of fields with their values.
+Use the `story table` Step to make sure the test reaches a particular screen given a set of fields with their values.
 See a better description in [sections above](#story-tables).

 ```
     I get to the question id "some question block id" with this data:
 ```

 ### Other actions

-Use the "continue" Step to continue to the next page.
+Use the `continue` Step to continue to the next page.
 The text on the button itself doesn't matter.
 ```
     When I tap to continue
 ```

 ---

-Use the "download" Step to download files so that humans can check that they are correct.
-The files will be in [the GitHub action's artifacts](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/downloading-workflow-artifacts).
+Use the `download` Step to download files so that humans can check that they are correct.
+The files will be in [the GitHub action's artifacts](#your-downloaded-files-artifacts).
 If you think this step could take more than 30 seconds, use the "maximum seconds for each Step" Step) to give the file more time to download.
 ```
     Then I download "file-name.pdf"
 ```